 In July 2015, a ruling by Seattle’s city hearing examiner cleared the way for developer R.C.
-Hedreen Co.’s Ninth & Stewart hotel project, which will be the largest hotel north of San Francisco.
+Hedreen Co.’s 8th & Howell hotel project, which will be the largest hotel north of San Francisco.
 Seattle developer R.C.
-Hedreen Co. plans to build the new headquarters hotel two blocks north of the Washington State Convention Center (WSCC and adjacent to a planned future WSCC sister facility.
+Hedreen Co. plans to build the new headquarters hotel two blocks north of the Washington State Convention Center (WSCC and adjacent to a planned future WSCC sister facility.)
 The new hotel will be one of the largest on the Pacific Coast when it is expected to open in 2018.
-Located in the heart of downtown Seattle between Stewart and Howell streets and Eighth and Ninth avenues, the $400 million, 45-story building will include 1,264 hotel guest rooms and approximately 105,000 square feet of meeting and ballroom space, and nearly 30,000 square feet of restaurants, lounges and bars enlivening the pedestrian streetscape.
+Located in the heart of downtown Seattle between Stewart and Howell streets and Eighth and Ninth avenues, the $450 million, 45-story building will include 1,260 hotel guest rooms, approximately 105,000 square feet of meeting and ballroom space, and nearly 30,000 square feet of restaurants, lounges and bars enlivening the pedestrian streetscape.
 The Hotel operator is expected to be announced this spring.